psychemedia/pentrich-uprising/resources/07_gig_mills_1802.md

 This letter will, I hope, convince you that I am always ready to answer your applications to the best of my judgment; but to pretend that I could give you any *assistance* under such circumstances, would be to deceive you, and make myself accomplice in the absurdity.
 And as to *advice*, I own, when I see number of decent orderly men, with rational understandings, who can relinquish a life of industry which produced a comfortable subsistence, and who determine to expose themselves to be dismissed by their employers, and to live *in common* on the little capital derived from the surplus of their former earnings, for the purpose *of laying a piece of useless paper on the table of the House of Commons*—I cannot but suppose that they are strongly biassed by some motive adverse to reason, and that advice which is *so cheap as to cosr nothing*, and which will not flatter their proceedings, will very coldly received.

-Had you asked my advice *before*, in instead of *after* you had *acted*, I might reafonably have supposed you determined tofollow it.—I should, in such a case, have told you, that if you were *sure* of making it clear, to the conviction of the Legislature, that the laws In being were defective, add injurious the *general* interests of the *whole* Community, and that, from such defect, the industrious classes, who now live by their own labour, would become an idle burthen on the Community: I should have told you, that such a case being once *made evident*, there could be no further difficulty in procuring a law to obviate the evil, without Counsellors, petitions, or funds.
+Had you asked my advice *before*, in instead of *after* you had *acted*, I might reasonably have supposed you determined to follow it.—I should, in such a case, have told you, that if you were *sure* of making it clear, to the conviction of the Legislature, that the laws In being were defective, add injurious the *general* interests of the *whole* Community, and that, from such defect, the industrious classes, who now live by their own labour, would become an idle burthen on the Community: I should have told you, that such a case being once *made evident*, there could be no further difficulty in procuring a law to obviate the evil, without Counsellors, petitions, or funds.
 A bill might then readily be brought forward by those *whose duty* it is to do it; and such a law would pass without any cost to the persons benefited.

 But, on the other hand, if it *could not be proved* that a *general* evil would be obviated, or a *general* good obtained, I should have added, that all the *Agents*, *Counsellors*, and money of yourselves and masters, would not procure such an act; and therefore that all you could spend in the attempt would be thrown away.